NITZZZYY/Automated_Students_Attendance_Management_System_/README.md

 # Automated_Students_Attendance_Management_System
- Very useful attendence system for colleges,schools and university
+ An automated attendence system useful for colleges and universities using CSS encrypted with MIT LICENSE